 By Madeline Vuong

-Madeline Vuong is a senior at Williams College majoring in English and Women’s, Gender, and Sexuality Studies.
+Madeline Vuong is a recent graduate of Williams College in English and Women’s, Gender, and Sexuality Studies.
+She became a member of Phi Beta Kappa in junior year.
 Williams College is home to the Gamma of Massachusetts Chapter of Phi Beta Kappa.